MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/schedule-multi-day-work.md

 - Distribute evenly
 - Front load

-For more details see the topic on [Allocation methods](https://docs.microsoft.com/en-us/dynamics365/customer-engagement/project-service/faq-allocation-methods).
+For more details see the topic on [allocation methods](https://docs.microsoft.com/en-us/dynamics365/customer-engagement/project-service/faq-allocation-methods).

 Let's explore multi-day scheduling and allocation methods by configuring three scenarios: